substobeme/VR_Final_project/README.md

 ### Product Type Distribution:

-- Extracted primary product types
+- **What we did**: Identified primary product type for each record.
-- Found **496 unique product types**
+- **Why**:
+  - Provided an additional layer of labeling for potential multi-label or fine-grained classification tasks.
+  - Helped understand diversity and richness of the dataset.

-- Top product types:
+- **Top product types**:
   - `CELLULAR_PHONE_CASE` – 64,705 entries
   - `SHOES` – 9,070 entries
   - `GROCERY` – 4,814 entries